tomtseng/georegions/README.md

 ## Setup
 * Install gems: `bundle install`
-* Modify config/database.yml to use your mysql username and password
 * Create db: `rake db:create`
 * Run migrations: `rake db:migrate`
 * Download the shapefile above and unzip it in a directory named "shapefile".